 Inability to control wind, incontinence of faeces or constipation is common and can be very embarrassing and reduce your quality of life.
 Once again – an individualised pelvic floor exercise program prescribed by a Physiotherapist as well as bowel management tools can be put in place to make life more manageable!

-Everyone in our 4-person Pilates classes have an individualised program targeting goals set by you and your Physio.
+Everyone in our Group Rehabilitation Pilates classes have an individualised program targeting goals set by you and your Physio.
 Your program will include upper and lower limb strengthening, pelvic floor activation and mobility exercises specifically designed for your current trimester.

 Post Natal Assessment